Meet A Manatee: Lesley

 Lesley the manatee was named for Lesley Argiri, a former high school biology teacher from Harrison Township in Michigan, who started the Save the Manatee 5K race in 2003 to raise funds for manatee protection efforts.
 What began as a small race with a few hundred people has grown to an annual event that now includes a Virtual 5K with thousands of participants from around the world.

 In November 2015, manatee Lesley returned to Blue Spring for the winter season with a healed boat strike wound just behind her right shoulder.
 She survived it and can also be identified at a right angle by her damaged shoulder.
 Lesley came in with her second calf for the 2017-2018 season.
 Unfortunately, in the course of the season, Lesley started to lose weight, became extremely emaciated, and had to be rescued in March of 2018.

 Lesley and the calf went to SeaWorld Orlando for rehabilitation, and it was determined that what had appeared to be a healed boat strike wound on Lesley’s back had become severely infected.
 The calf, a female named Leena by SeaWorld staff, was released in November 2018 after she was considered old enough to survive on her own.
 But Lesley needed several surgeries and almost three years in rehabilitation to recover from her injuries and internal infections before she was released at Blue Spring in January of 2021.

-If you visit Blue Spring State Park in the winter or watch the webcams at ManaTV.org, you might see Lesley.
-You can also learn more about the Manatee 5K and sign up to join the savethemanatee5K.com.
+You can also learn more about the Manatee 5K and sign up to join by visiting savethemanatee5K.com.
 The race is open to participants all around the world.
 You can run, walk, bike, hike, kayak, swim, ride horseback, or choose any activity wherever and whenever you want.
 Join us!

 All activities conducted under permit #MA770191 and #MA791721-5.)